ebzzry/ebzzry.github.io/en/fkd/emacs-scheme.md

     M-x package-install RET geiser RET

 And in a few seconds, you’ll have Geiser installed in your Emacs profile.
-Next, you’ll put in the actual code that invokes and configures Geiser:
+Next, put in the actual code that invokes and configures Geiser:

 ```lisp
 (require 'geiser)